OpenHUTB/carla_doc/docs/build_docker_unreal.md

-# Build Unreal Engine and CARLA in Docker
+# Build Unreal Engine and Carla in Docker

-This guide explains how Unreal Engine and CARLA can be built from scratch using Docker.
-The resulting image can then used to create CARLA packages or to prepare assets for use in a CARLA package.
-This process should not be confused with the pre-built CARLA Docker image used to run CARLA on multiple servers or without a display.
+This guide explains how Unreal Engine and Carla can be built from scratch using Docker.
+The resulting image can then used to create Carla packages or to prepare assets for use in a Carla package.
+This process should not be confused with the pre-built Carla Docker image used to run Carla on multiple servers or without a display.
 The documentation for that can be found [here](build_docker.md).

 - [__Before you begin__](#before-you-begin)
     - [__System Requirements__](#system-requirements)